dennisjosesilva/javascript-masterpage/README.md

 To use it:

+-> YOU MUST BE USING A WEBSERVER even it is local.
+You can use Node.js quite easy.
+There is a web-server coded in the angular framework you can try it.
+It is really easy.

 -> create a masterpage using html
 -> insert the code [% content_id %] where you want to inject your content